Student2224/Planets/README.md

 <h3>Code conventions </h3>
   All that may be private SHOULD be private. <br>
-  All names must be self describing
+  All names must be self describing <br>

+  Function must do ONE thing.
+If function longer than 1-2 screens SPLIT IT

   <li>Functions naming:  CamelCase();</li>
   <li>Fields naming:  int lowCamelCase;</li>